spacetelescope/jwst/docs/jwst/ramp_fitting/description.rst

 where :math:`R` is the noise in the difference between 2 frames, :math:`ngroups_{s}` is the number of groups in the segment, and :math:`tgroup` is the group time in seconds (from the keyword TGROUP).
+The derivation of this equation is given in the appendix in this section.

 The variance of the slope in a segment due to Poisson noise is: